python-parsy/parsy/docs/overview.rst

 * it has a minimalist philosophy.
 It doesn't include built-in helpers for any specific grammars or languages, but provides building blocks for making these.

+* it is highly mature and stable, with no rewrites planned and an excellent reputation for backwards compatibility, while modernising and keeping up with latest Python idioms everywhere that is possible.

 Basic usage looks like this:

 Example 1 - parsing a set of alternatives: